Search Federal and State Laws and Incentives

 Jurisdiction: Federal

-For up-to-date information on eligibility requirements for the Clean Vehicle Credit for vehicles acquired beginning January 1, 2023, see the information from the IRS.
+For up-to-date information on eligibility requirements for the Clean Vehicle Credit or for additional detail, see the information from the IRS.
+For a list of incentives by vehicle, see Federal Tax Credits on FuelEconomy.gov.

-Battery Components: To be eligible for the $3,750 battery components portion of the tax credit, the percentage of the value of the battery’s components that are manufactured or assembled in North America must increase according to the following schedule:
+Battery Components: To be eligible for the $3,750 battery components portion of the tax credit, the percentage of the value of the battery’s components that are manufactured or assembled in North America must meet or exceed the following thresholds:

 Point of Contact